Ethiopia

 Portrait of Natulia'Akwan, a beautiful Nyangatom girl with her elaborate jewellery!
 (Image by Inger Vandyke)

-A gorgeous, smiling Suri girl in Kibish (Image by Inger Vandyke)
+Suri in Sepia (image by Inger Vandyke)

 Hamer women adorn their legs with chains of bells before they dance a traditional 'Gola' at the start of the bull jumping ceremony.
 (Image by Inger Vandyke)